Last Updated on 8 July, 2021 by Veronica

 Fraser Castle, fairytale castle in Scotland

-If you want to know more about its history, I leave you this link of Dunnottar Castle, so that you can continue to know the Castles of Scotland, since it dates back to the 3rd century.
+If you want to know more about its history, I leave you this link to Dunnottar Castle so that you can continue to know the Castles of Scotland, since it dates back to the 3rd century.

 Edzell Castle and gardens